Although CC&Rs are presumed reasonable

 Hierarchy of Documents

-A common interest development shall be managed by an association which may be incorporated or unincorporated.
-The association may be referred to as a community association.
+A common interest development shall be managed by an association that may be incorporated or unincorporated.
+The association may be referred to as an owners' association or a community association.

 .
 In addition to conflicts between governing documents and various statutes, there may be conflicts within and between an association's governing documents.
 Such conflicts are often resolved by the relative priority or hierarchy of the documents